glycerine/spin_paxos/README.md

 is going to contend on the state of the larger cluster's configuration, so livelocking on that would be bad.

-Note that a limitation is that the Raft protocol only allows the addition of a single node at a time to its own state machine (as opposed to the cluster that Raft is managing the state
+Note that a limitation is that the Raft (original protocol(s) as described in the dissertation) only allows the addition of a single node at a time to its own state machine (as opposed to the cluster that Raft is managing the state